stengunn/110-fall2018/weekly_materials/week1/commHomework.md

 # Week 1 Tuesday Homework: Communication Basics

 In this exercise, you'll set up your Slack account and send me your username so that I can add you to a private channel for your notetaking group.
-All tasks must be completed by midnight on Tuesday, 8/29.
+You'll also add a photo to your myCourses profile.
+All tasks should be completed before 8am on Wednesday, 8/30, so that we can add you to the correct private channel in Slack.

 ***Important note:*** *If you already use Slack with another group, you will not be able to use that login for the class Slack.
-Every Slack team is a separate system, with its own usernames and passwords.
+Every Slack team has its own unique usernames and passwords.
 You can, however, be logged into multiple Slack teams from the same client.*

 1. Create an account in our class Slack at http://lawley-110-2017.slack.com.
 (You will have to use your RIT email for this.)
 [Edit your profile](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile) to include your first and last name, and a (recognizable) photo of yourself.